 The visible presence of security forces across the country will keep the trouble makers in check to allow a smooth electioneering process to go on.
 There must be coordination among security forces to effectively deal with issues that threatens the security and peace of the state.
 The forces are national assets and should not be abused by incumbency but used for national progress.

-Residents/Citizens can and must assist the police and other bodies with infomation that will ensure that law and order is maintained.
+Residents/Citizens can and must assist the police and other bodies with information that will ensure that law and order is maintained.

 The Judiciary/Legal Environment

-A well equipt and well resourced judicial system is a crucial ingredient in ensuring peace and stability during and after elections.
-Court processes during elections must be enhanced or fast tracked to avoid unecessary delays in deciding election related cases.
+A well equip and well resourced judicial system is a crucial ingredient in ensuring peace and stability during and after elections.
+Court processes during elections must be enhanced or fast tracked to avoid unnecessary delays in deciding election related cases.